shapeoko/Docs/content/firstjob.md

 Welcome to Your New Life!
 After completing this step, you'll be a pro!
 OK, maybe not a pro, but you will be capable of designing a simple part, generating appropriate toolpaths, and cutting said toolpaths on your Shapeoko 2.
 This is exciting, get ready!

+Our first job will be to design and cut a coaster out of some suitable material --- cork is one good choice, and the feed and plunge rates below assume that.
+You can purchase cork from [inventables.com](https://www.inventables.com/categories/materials/cork) or a craft or office supply store.

 ##Find the Origin

-Step #1: Open makerCAM.com.
+Step #1: Open [makerCAM.com](http://www.makercam.com) (you'll need to have Adobe Flash installed, if you don't, install it from [adobe.com](http://www.adobe.com/support/flashplayer/downloads.html).
 Zoom out until you can see the origin.
 The origin is 0,0 in the cartesian coordinate system, it's where the X and Y axis meet.
 In the CAM world, the origin is where your machine is going to start from.

 ![find the origin](firstjob/mc_origin.png)

 ##Create a Rectangle

 Select Insert -> Rounded Rectangle.
-When the dialog box comes up, input 3.5 for both the length and width. leave the radius as 0.2.
+When the dialog box comes up, input 3.5 (inches) for both the length and width. leave the radius as 0.2.
 Click OK.
 You now have a rounded rectangle!

 ![rectangle](firstjob/mc_rr1.png)